 - One scoreboard cabinet

+- Four 1/2-inch-13 x 2-inch long bolts for mounting

 - Detachable power cable with GFCI feature

 - One control console

 - One stereo patch cable

 - One junction box (when configured to use hardwired data cable)

-Scoreboard Cabinet Dimensions and Weight:
+Cabinet Dimensions and Weight:

-• 4 ft (W) x 3 ft (H) x 4 in (D), 40 lb
+• 5 ft (W) x 3 ft (H) x 4 in (D), 42 lb

-Scoreboard Cabinet Construction and Finish:
+Cabinet Construction and Finish:

-The cabinet is formed from sheet aluminum.
-The masks protecting the LED displays are also made from aluminum sheet material.
-Mask and outer cabinet pieces are finished with enamel paint.
-Optional accent striping and other decorative elements are cut from exterior grade vinyl.
+• The cabinet is formed from sheet aluminum.
+The face and back sections are also made from aluminum sheet material, as are the masks protecting the illuminated digits and other lighted elements.
+Mask and face pieces are finished with enamel paint.
+Captions, optional accent striping, and other decorative elements are cut from exterior grade vinyl.
 Electro-Mech offers eighteen standard paint and vinyl colors.
 Other color options are available as an upgrade.

-Overview of LED Displays:
+Overview of LED Display Circuit Boards:

-• Red or amber LEDs (light emitting diodes) mounted on printed circuit boards form all digit displays.
+Red or amber LEDs (light emitting diodes) mounted on PCBs (printed circuit boards) form all lighted digits and indicator elements.
 The color choice is determined at the time of purchase.
-All display PCBs include conformal coating for protection from weather.
-The circuit boards are mounted behind aluminum masks, painted black to increase contrast.
-The masks are designed to allow the epoxy shells of the LEDs to protrude past the scoreboard face, maximizing viewing angle while providing impact absorbing protection from contact with stray balls and other flying objects.
+All illuminated PCBs include conformal coating for weather protection.
+These circuit boards are mounted behind aluminum masks, painted black to increase contrast.
+The masks allow the epoxy shells of the LEDs to protrude past the scoreboard face, maximizing viewing angle while providing impact-absorbing protection from contact with stray balls and other flying objects.
 The LEDs may be dimmed to reduce glare during night games.
 They are rated for 100,000 hours of use.